 Other than being such an important material for making pans and skyscrapers, iron is also an essential dietary mineral.
 And cooking on a cast iron pan can transfer some of that mineral from the pan to the food to your body.
 Some will see this as a good thing, especially considering that 1.6 billion people around the world are anemic, with iron deficiency being the main cause.
 But iron-deficiency anemia in the US is much less common, with 5 million people having iron-deficiency anemia.

 So when most people think of iron, they think of getting enough iron.
-Iron is one of the few nutrients that a doctor will ask you about, and iron even takes up one of the coveted four nutrient spots on the US nutrition label!
+Iron is one of the few nutrients that a doctor will ask you about, and iron even takes up one of the coveted nutrient spots on the US nutrition label!
 But the same property that makes iron so useful in the body, its ability to give or receive electrons, makes it potentially harmful when you ingest too much, due to increased production of free radicals.

 Too much iron has been linked to a wide variety of conditions, such as Alzheimer’s, heart disease, and colorectal cancer to name just a few.
 There’s a couple groups of people who don’t have to worry quite as much about iron overload though: menstruating women and vegetarians/vegans.
 But for others, especially those who regularly eat red meat, it doesn’t take much to push yourself into excess iron territory.

-And for the nearly one million Americans who have hereditary hemochromatosis, a condition that typically emerges in adulthood where you absorb too much dietary iron, the risk is much more serious.
+For the nearly one million Americans who have hereditary hemochromatosis, a condition that typically emerges in adulthood where you absorb too much dietary iron, the risk is much more serious.
 As is the risk of iron poisoning in children, which started being recognized in the 1980s and led to removal of iron from some children’s multivitamins.

 Iron is almost universally labeled as “good” among laypeople and even some health professionals.
 But too much iron is uniquely harmful, as the body cannot get rid of it, and iron has a tendency to produce free radicals.
 Thus, excess iron is linked to many diseases.